FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 ## Understanding Node-RED Variables

-Variables play a crucial role in Node-RED, making tasks easier and cutting down database requirements for small applications/dashboards.
-Node-RED offers four types of variables: Node, Flow, Global, and Environment, each with unique scopes and use cases.
-Except for the Environment, all variables are stored in memory, which makes them temporary.
+Variables are crucial in Node-RED.
+They simplify tasks and reduce database needs for small applications or dashboards.
+Node-RED has four types of variables: Node, Flow, Global, and Environment.
+Each has a unique scope and use case, and they can store all data types, including numbers, strings, objects, arrays, buffers, and more.
+All except Environment variables are stored in memory, which makes them temporary.

 ### Exploring Node variables